List of Red Cross and Red Crescent societies: States which have no National Society at all

 Nauru, Niue, Oman, and the Vatican City are the states without national societies, along with the states with limited recognition, such as Abkhazia, Somaliland, South Ossetia, Transnistria.

 Nicaragua's National Society, Nicaraguan Red Cross, was dissolved by Nicaragua's parliament on May 9, 2023.

 Former members of the International Federation of Red Cross and Red Crescent Societies (IFRC)

-Former members which are now subdivision
+Former members which are now subdivisions

 The German Red Cross (DRK) was founded in 1921, bringing together various independent Red Cross associations that had previously operated autonomously within the German states.
 These regional branches trace their origins back to the former independent members of the International Federation of Red Cross and Red Crescent Societies.
 Examples include the Badisches Rotes Kreuz, Bayerisches Rotes Kreuz, and the regional associations of Bremen, Hamburg, Oldenburg, Hesse, and Berlin.
 Some current subdivisions are direct continuations of these earlier organizations, while others resulted from mergers or divisions of the former members.